Read-The-Question/rtq-review/src/pages/md/ragpapers/topicpapers_tsequence_4_blocked.md

 <div class='workings'>
 <div class='working'>

-As per the question,

-Each number in the sequence is double the previous number.
-Hence the sequence would be :
+As per the question, the sequence would be:

 $
 \begin{matrix}